Dancing when you have arthritis12 June 2020

 We know that a healthy diet and lifestyle is good for us; exercise is one of the best things you can do to improve your symptoms of arthritis.
 So, why do we hear about runners developing knee problems?

-Thirty-five-year-old Nicki was diagnosed with inflammatory arthritis, related to Crohn’s disease, five years ago.
+Thirty-five-year-old Nicki has inflammatory arthritis.
 Inspired by her young daughter’s love of dancing, a year ago she took up beginner’s ballet lessons.